Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Preliminaries

-In terms of GFC in Section~\ref{secmotex}, Assumption~\ref{assentsys}\textbf{(a)} reflects the fact that the stability of an equilibrium of interest is attained by AGC, while Assumption~\ref{assentsys}\textbf{(b)} implies the modularity in the upgrade of each PSS.
-In particular, we can regard $G_i$ as the $i$th generator dynamics, which is seven-dimensional and linearized, and $K_i$ as an ``upgrade module" designed for individual PSS to improve the performance of GFC.
-Note that the dynamics of $\bm{L}$ is supposed to encapsulate the broadcast-type PI controller in \eqref{gPI} in addition to the algebraic load characteristics in \eqref{dynload}, the non-unit buses in \eqref{dynnon}, and the interconnection in \eqref{powbal}, where unknown system parameters are all involved.
+Regarding the GFC mentioned in Section~\ref{secmotex}, Assumption~\ref{assentsys}\textbf{(a)} reflects the fact that the stability of an equilibrium of interest is attained by the AGC, and Assumption~\ref{assentsys}\textbf{(b)} implies the modularity in the upgrade of each PSS.
+We can regard $G_i$ as the $i$th generator dynamics, which is seven-dimensional and linearized, and $K_i$ as an ``upgrade module" designed for individual PSS to improve the performance of GFC.
+Note that the dynamics of $\bm{L}$ is supposed to encapsulate the broadcast-type PI controller in \eqref{gPI} in addition to the algebraic load characteristics in \eqref{dynload}, non-unit buses in \eqref{dynnon}, and interconnection in \eqref{powbal}, where unknown system parameters are involved.
 The interaction output signal $w_i$ is identified as $\sfcol(I_i,\omega_i)$ and the interaction input signal $v_i$ as $\sfcol(V_i,U_i)$.
-The measurement output $y_i$ can be selected as a part or all of the state variables of the $i$th generator, the evaluation output $z$ is to be selected as the frequency deviation $\omega_i$, and the disturbance input $d_i$ abstracts the effect of ground faults.
+The measurement output $y_i$ can be selected as a part or all of the state variables of the $i$th generator, evaluation output $z_i$ is to be selected as the frequency deviation $\omega_i$, and disturbance input $d_i$ abstracts the effect of ground faults.